jporeilly/LDC--Installation/01-Infrastructure/01-Environment/infrastructure.md

 #### <font color='red'>Data Volume</font>

-You will require a /data volume which gets mapped to LDOS, as a Pentaho File Repository.
+You will require a /data volume which gets mapped to LDC, as a File Repository.
 NFS server has already been installed.

 ---